-There’s a new feature in the latest offering of Deltek Cobra 8.1 that allows you to load actual costs via a database table, rather than using a .csv file.
+There’s a great new feature in the latest offering of Deltek Cobra 8.1.
+It allows you to load actual costs via a database table, rather than using a .csv file.

-As I’ve been introducing this new capability around to my fellow Cobra peeps, it has been received with some considerable enthusiasm.
+I’ve been introducing this new capability around to my fellow Deltek Cobra peeps.
+It has been received with some considerable enthusiasm.
 The coolest part of this feature is that it is more secure than the open file format of .csv files.
 It’s also remarkably easy to use in the Deltek Cobra integration wizard.
-I think the most complex part of all this will be the process of creating and populating a database table that will provide the necessary actual cost data.
+I think the most complex part of all this will be the process of creating and populating a database table.
+This table will provide the necessary actual cost data.
 Connecting to it and reading the data is a snip with the Cobra Integration Wizard.

 To make this work you need a Microsoft SQL or Oracle database with a cost table that is formatted with similar/equivalent columns to those you would find in a typical actual cost .csv file.
 Something like the following would work just fine: